 604.984.4957 ext.
 4957

-BA, English (Hons.), Extended Minor in Dance, Simon Fraser University, 2006
+BA, English (Honours), Extended Minor in Dance, Simon Fraser University, 2006.

 Alana Gerecke (PhD, Simon Fraser University, 2016) is a settler scholar and dance artist based in Vancouver, on the unceded traditional territories of the Squamish, Musqueam and Tsleil-Waututh nations.
 Her academic and artistic research practices cohere around embodied assembly.
 Gerecke holds a PhD from Simon Fraser University, where she pursued dissertation research on the urban spatial politics of site-based dance.
 She has taught at Simon Fraser University, the University of the Fraser Valley, and other institutions, and she recently completed a Banting Postdoctoral Fellowship at York University (2016-19).

 Gerecke continues to create, perform and publish widely – most recently in Performance Matters Journal, Canadian Theatre Research and The Futures of Dance Studies.
 She is the mama of two objectively adorable small humans.

 I teach intro to writing, literature and performance, and critical theory courses, as well as studio-based movement courses.
 My teaching works toward the development of cultural literacy, resource literacy, and clear communication skills by building carefully scaffolded writing-as-thinking exercises and assignments.

 In all of my teaching, I work to bring embodied and writing-based ways of knowing together, tuning our sensitivity to the material environment and the places that support us.